bormaxi8080/osint-timeline/DRAFT.md

 virtual bread
 virtual bread

+Dystopia.

+A team of Moldovans catches chickens at night.
+The work is brought to the farm in the evening; after dark, a couple thousand chickens need to be caught and loaded into trucks.
+The chickens are caught in the dark and stuffed into iron crates.
+Naturally, they resist, trying to escape, scratching the catchers.
+But the shadows in the night are diligent and merciless.
+By morning, the pen is empty, and young chickens are released into it.
+During the day, the catchers drink heavily, but not out of pity for the unfortunate chickens headed for slaughter.
+But simply out of boredom...

 ----

 ```Tesari``` is an OSINT Copilot built to help the community and become the first step in any investigation into organized crime, trafficking, corruption, and other global risks